mitarashinu/mitarashinu.github.io/README.md

 Done!🍣

 # How to edit content for every page
 Every resources are at `src/data`.
-You can choice JSON file to update.
+You can find JSON file to update.

 - Top: Edit `src/data/top-01.json`.
 - About: Edit `src/data/about.json`.